GowthamKancharla93/Webscraping-using-Beautifulsoup/README.md

-# Webscraping-using-Beautifulsoup
-The repository contains a Python script for web scraping that leverages the BeautifulSoup and Requests (or Scrapy/Selenium where applicable) libraries for web scraping, scraping, and repurposing other data from websites.
-Overall, this script will be valuable for scraping data, automating collection and analyzing data that has been scraped.
+Web Scraping with Python Overview This repository contains a Python script for web scraping using the requests and BeautifulSoup libraries.
+The script allows you to extract data from websites, preprocess the data, and save the data to a structured format (e.g., CSV, JSON).
+This can be useful for automated data extraction and analysis.
+Features Extract data from web pages Parse HTML content with BeautifulSoup Save scraped data as a CSV or JSON Handle exceptions and errors in an efficient manner Technologies Used Python requests BeautifulSoup pandas (optional, for handling the data)